Title

 President Corazon C. Aquino issued Proclamation No. 3, adopting a Provisional Constitution in response to the installation of a new government by the Filipino people, aiming to reorganize the government, restore democracy, protect basic rights, and transition to a new constitution.

-A member must be a natural-born citizen of the Philippines, a qualified voter, and of recognized probity, independence, nationalism, and patriotism.
+Natural born citizen of the Philippines, qualified voter, and of recognized probity, independence, nationalism, and patriotism.

-No, members are disqualified from running for any office in the first local and first national elections after the ratification of the new Constitution and from appointment to any government office during the Commission's session and one year after adjournment.
+They are not eligible to run for office in the first local and first national elections after ratification; nor appointed to any government office/position while the Commission is in session and during one (1) year after its final adjournment.

 Analyze Cases Smarter, Faster